TheMeteoRain/quality-of-exile/README.md

 - Pre-toggle before interacting with an NPC to trigger specific actions, such as opening the sell window or identifying items (PoE2:The Hooded One).

 ### Toggle SHIFT
 Press the keybind once to toggle SHIFT.
 Press it again to release SHIFT.
 You can also register a new key for SHIFT, maybe you have small macro keypad.
 Registering a new key won't interfere with the SHIFT key itself.
 If you register a new key you ultimately have two SHIFT keys.
 Pressing any other toggleable keybind will deactivate the previously toggled one.
-Activating this will show [overlay status](#setup-toggle-overlay) for toggleable keybinds.
+Activating this will show [overlay status](#setup-toggle-overlay) and shows this keybind's status.

 Use cases:
 - Use crafting currency continuously (e.g. alterations, jewellers, fusings) without needing to hold down SHIFT yourself.

 ### Spam Left Click With Ctrl
 Press the keybind once to activate: the script will hold CTRL and rapidly spam left click.
 Press the keybind again to stop.
 Activating any other toggleable keybind will automatically deactivate this action.
-Activating this will show [overlay status](#setup-toggle-overlay) for toggleable keybinds.
+Activating this will show [overlay status](#setup-toggle-overlay) and shows this keybind's status.

 Use cases:
 - Quickly move items to the stash.